gabrielmsilva00/PlainTools/docs/_sources/index.rst

     Container Class; dict Subclass.

+    Note: Containers can't have numeric keys due to how their keys are directly associated to its instance attributes.
+However, any String type is a valid key type.
+Attempting to update a Container instance with enumerated dictionaries will raise a TypeError.

     A flexible dictionary-like container class that supports various operations and transformations.
 Unlike a standard dictionary, a `Container` is unpacked by its values rather than by its keys.